zeroquinc/ServerBot/README.md

 # ServerBot

 This is a Discord.py bot created for learning Python and for fun.
-It is mainly used for Arrs and Plex notifications on your Discord server.
+It is mainly used for Arrs and Plex notifications on your Discord server

+# Purpose

 - Plex Now Playing & New Content notifications
 - Trakt Ratings notifications
 - Trakt Weekly Global & User Top Shows / Movies notification
 - Sonarr & Radarr Grab & Delete notifications

-# Purpose

-- Discord notifications from Arrs and Plex / Tautulli
 - Learning Python
 - Enjoy building a Discord bot